 Presidential hopefuls Donald Trump and Kamala Harris went head to head

 This was the second presidential debate this year for Donald Trump, who also went up against Joe Biden in June.
 Biden’s devastating performance triggered an upheaval within the Democratic party that would ultimately push him to step down and position Harris to head the ticket, an outcome Trump both takes credit for and complains about at his rallies.
-Donald Trump and Kamala Harris went into the event virtually tied in the polls with just weeks to convince a small but mighty minority of unsure voters on how to cast their ballot.
+Trump and Kamala Harris went into the event virtually tied in the polls with just weeks to convince a small but mighty minority of unsure voters on how to cast their ballot.

 After weeks of arguments over the format and rules, the debate aired live on ABC from Philadelphia, Pennsylvania, a key swing state, with no audience in attendance and each candidate’s microphone muted while their opponent spoke.
 With just 55 days until votes are tallied, Harris strived to highlight that she has a plan, and clearly responded to criticisms that she has not shared enough details with voters about her platform and priorities.
 With focused rhetoric on planning for the future, building the middle class, and reframing her record on everything from immigration to climate, Harris was able to show voters how she hopes to lead.